 St Michael’s is a fine example of a medieval country parish church.
-The parish extended from the River Eden across the North Pennines to the River Tees, admittedly with more sheep than people but nonetheless, in its heyday, one of the richest livings in the diocese, alas no longer!
+The parish extended from the River Eden across the North Pennines to the River Tees, admittedly with more sheep than people but nonetheless, in its heyday, one of the richest livings in the diocese.

 The church enjoys a fine position at the northern edge of the village of Kirkby Thore within a large walled churchyard ringed by sycamore trees and with uninterrupted views of the hills in the distance.
 The current sandstone building dates from c1150 when land was given for a church by the Whelp family, Lords of the Manor.
 Largely destroyed in Scottish raids at the end of the 14th century, St Michael’s was rebuilt and extended.